thisisjonchen/AndTax/README.md

-# andtax
+# +Tax
-A simple, bs tax calculator.
+A simple, no BS tax calculator.
+Created and published back in July 2021.